geekzter/azure-minecraft-docker/README.md

 - Use the `minecraft_users` array to define users allowed to log in
 - `vanity_dns_zone_id` and `vanity_hostname_prefix` let you use a custom DNS name for the Minecraft server, using an Azure DNS managed domain
 - Once things get serious, you may want to start backing up data with `enable_backup`
+- Are your kids home schooling on the same computer that has Minecraft installed?
+Configure auto shutdown & startup with `enable_auto_startstop`, `start_time` & `stop_time`

 See [variables.tf](./terraform/variables.tf) for all input variables.